likholat/gte_ov_cpp_demo/gte_cpp_demo/README.md

 mkdir "C:\Program Files (x86)\Intel"
 ```

-- Skip this step if the folder already exists.

 ### 2. Download OpenVINO Runtime

 Download the OpenVINO Runtime archive file for Windows to your local Downloads folder